 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

-The module introduces the student to the ‘design project’ and how to interpret and analyse a brief.
-The project will investigate spatial concepts, and will examine various types of spatial enclosure, scale and function.
+This module introduces the student to the 'design project' and how to interpret and analyse a brief.
+The project will investigate spatial concepts, and will examine various types of spatial enclose, scale and function.

 Aspects of the Technology & Environment curriculum covered in this module include the fundamentals of the external envelope, the thermal environment, human comfort, artificial light, and natural ventilation.
 An important aspect includes the weathering of materials, and an introduction to building services-plumbing, electrical, etc.

 Students will explore these technical and environmental aspects in the context of a design project, providing students with the opportunity to gain first-hand experience with the complexity of technical integration in architecture at a small scale.
 Moreover, students will experience the relationship between theory and practice and technical/environmental design

 The concept of building type is crucial in developing an understanding of the built environment as a coherent endeavour.
 Recurrent plan types are important in establishing order in architecture and interiors.
 Equally, divergence from the norm is important in rethinking established spatial types.
 The most ubiquitous building type is the house, and its analysis comprises the essence of this module.
 We shall be studying the house as an example of vernacular design, as a response to the particular environment of a region, as well as analysing key examples of the modern house.
 By this means, the key periods and events in the development of modernism may be charted.
 Students will gain an understanding of the modern house by reading relevant literature and architectural drawings and photographs, in addition to making scale models of particular houses, and writing illustrated essays.